Rajpratik71/opscode-summit-2013-wiki/What's-Up-with-Berks-3?.md

 Solved with API server - application runs at api.berkshelf.com indexes cookbooks on github community site.
 Looks at cookbook metadata publishing for anyone to consume.
 No longer have to resolve these dependencies yourself.

+Can merge results together from multiple API servers

+Have tickets open for a local git server and a file system API server

+Now you can stop asking us for nested Berksfiles

+Not a presolved graph, it's a state graph of dependencies in JSON.
+Download new state of the universe on each one.
+Download massive JSON file.
+Berkshelf still takes data and develops graph at runtime, it's not a pre-solved graph, but this improves the speed of the resolution.
+It's slow currently on large Berskfiles because it's hitting a lot of repos that aren't cached.

+Also similar to Bundler 1.5, can parallelize workers because we know everything we need to do up front.

+Seth Vargo has been spearheading performance improvements.
+Motherbrain - highly concurrent.
+Ended up in ridley when it should have been separated out into gem.

+Might notice commands like "help" and "version" take too long.
+Will address performance of that.

+Use Thor heavily for command line, considering dropping that because it uses reflection at runtime & that's slow